-We believe that equity participation is a key component of our executive compensation program.
-Our equity incentive plans are designed to retain our executive officers and other employees and align their long-term interests with the creation of long-term value for our shareholders.
-We believe, as a general matter, that stock options provide an effective long-term incentive for all employees to create shareholder value as the benefit of the options cannot be realized unless there is an appreciation in the price of our common stock.
+Historically, we have primarily relied on stock options to provide a long-term incentive for our executives to focus on creating long-term value and to help us to attract and retain key talent.
+We believe, as a general matter, that stock options provide an effective long-term incentive for all employees to create shareholder value as the benefit of the options cannot be realized unless there is an appreciation in the price of our common stock following the date they are granted.
 Stock option awards are commonly provided to a broad range of employees in the biotechnology industry due to the competitive nature of the industry.
-Historically, our executive officers have participated in our equity incentive plans in the same manner as all of our full-time employees.
-For the reasons described below, in 2017 we awarded our executive officers full-value awards, although we reverted to 100% stock options for executive officers in 2018.